shiquan/project_scripts_temp/projects/hla_typing/README.md

-Recently I got a AB1 file which is the sequence result of partly HLA gene.
-And tried to use this file to genotype this sample, but I didn't find any open sources or free software to help me to do that.
-So I decide to do this from scratch.
+Recently I got an AB1 file which is the Sanger sequence result of the HLA-A gene (partly).
+I tried to use this file to find out the exactly HLA-A haplotypes, but I didn't find any open sources or free software to help me to do typing.
+So I decided to do everything from scratch.
+Here is the full practice.
 And of course you could copy and modify these steps freely for any purpose.

 **Design**

-First of all we should convert the sequence signals in ab1 file into a sequence file, so we could use current-stat-of-art programs to align and call variants and genotype.
-And second, because there are  a lot of variants usually saps in this region, so we much keep this information and so we could use it for typing.
-Last we need comparing out sequence with HLA database, to find the best hit(s).
-Here are the details.
+First of all, we should convert the Sanger sequence signals in ab1 file into a plain sequence, because it is much easier to analysis a sequence than using an ab1 file.
+The difference among MHC haplotypes is used to do typing and consist of wide ranges of genetic variantions.
+My protocol is to find these variantions and compare these differences with the HLA-A gene databases, to find the best hit(s).

 **Convert AB1 to Fasta**